At first, Rayea was afraid of getting her Myalept injection, but now she'll help me when it's time for her shot.

 DO NOT use if the liquid is cloudy or colored or has particles after mixing

 Although Myalept and insulin dose may be taken at the same time, do not inject Myalept and insulin at the same injection site.
-Once you start taking Myalept, your doctor may adjust your dose of insulin to minimize the risk of low blood sugar (hypoglycemia).
+Use separate syringes for Myalept and insulin.
+Once you start taking Myalept, your doctor may adjust your dose of insulin and/or sulfonylurea medication to help reduce the risk of low blood sugar (hypoglycemia).

 Questions to ask your doctor